Storing Fruits and Vegetables

 Root cellars are, of course, the perfect environment for potatoes and other root vegetables, but if you don't have one, just make sure to keep the taters out of the fridge and in a cool, dry place with a lot of ventilation; the starch turns to sugar at cold temperatures, so you'll end up with "sweet" potatoes if they're refrigerated.
 Some people say that keeping an apple with your potatoes will keep them from growing eyes, but warmth and light will definitely cause them to sprout!
 Real sweet potatoes are much more delicate and should only be kept for about a week.
 Carrots should be peeled only right before use and can be stored in the refrigerator in a plastic bag to keep the moisture in.

 There are several ways to keep herbs fresh longer: wash them before they go in the fridge, dry them well, cut off the ends, and put them in a glass of water like a little bunch of flowers.
-You can cover the tops with a plastic bag or damp paper towel to lock the moisture in.
-You can also store washed and dried herbs in a plastic bag along with a paper towel which will absorb extra moisture and make the environment more humid.
+You can cover the tops with a plastic bag or damp paper towel to lock in the moisture.
+You can also store washed and dried herbs in a plastic bag along with a paper towel, which will absorb extra moisture and make the environment more humid.

 The wide variety of pre-washed lettuces can be a great timesaver for washing and storage.
 Some of them have been sprayed with chemicals to retard spoilage, which can give them an off flavor.
 Once you find a brand that you like, though, it can be very handy to keep these on stock.
 If you're cleaning your own heads of lettuce, you should fill up a bowl of cold water, break off the leaves, dunk them in the water, lift them out, change the water, and repeat until the water is clean.
 Always dry greens very well with paper or kitchen towels or a salad spinner and store them in a plastic bag with a couple paper towels as you would with fresh herbs.